photoprism/photoprism-docs/docs/funding.md

 ## Public and corporate sponsorship ##

-Our software is now almost done after two years of hard work, some days 16 to 20 hours on top of other projects we did to finance this.
+Our app is now almost done after two years of hard work, some days 16 to 20 hours on top of other projects we did to finance this.
 We spent weeks asking organizations like [The Prototype Fund](https://prototypefund.de/en/) for help and also tried to cooperate with companies like Mapbox and Cewe.
 We have been ignored and even given the advice that what we do "already exists in America".